Taritsyn/BundleTransformer/NuGet/BundleTransformer.LessLite/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added ability to display the errors of LESS-code compilation.
+   Added support of import-directives of the form: @import url(style.less);.

    =============
    DOCUMENTATION